 This heavy metal may be good for teeth, but it also causes cancer and depression like nothing else!

-So, only drink clean, filtered water from today on (bottled water is still a good alternative).
+So, only drink clean, filtered water from today forward (bottled water is still a good alternative).

 Unfortunately they are, so all we can do is try to avoid them as much as we can.

 The problem is artificial sweeteners and MSG are in so many foods today.

 So you need to get good at reading labels and asking what is in the foods you are eating, before you eat it!
 (Especially if you are dining out, etc).

 Causing them to go totally out of whack.